Binscatter Regressions: Methods Overview and Implementation Details

 \subsubsection{Main implementation details}

-The command \texttt{binsregselect} implements ROT and DPI data-driven, IMSE-optimal selection of $J$ for all possible choices of $p\geq v,s \geq0$, and for both quantile-spaced or evenly-space partitioning/binning.
-For DPI implementation, the user can provide the initialization value of $J$ or, if not provided, then $\widehat{J}_\mathtt{ROT}$ is used.
+Unless $J$ is manually specified, all commands in the \texttt{Binsreg} package employ the command \texttt{binsregselect} to implement ROT and DPI data-driven, IMSE-optimal selection of $J$ for all possible choices of $p\geq v,s \geq0$, and for both quantile-spaced or evenly-spaced partitioning/binning.
+For DPI implementation, the user can provide the initialization value of $J$ via the option \texttt{nbinsrot()} or, if not provided, then $\widehat{J}_\mathtt{ROT}$ is used.

+As discussed above, instead of selecting the number of bins $J$, an alternative strategy is setting a fixed value for $J$ and implementing (ROT or DPI) data-driven, IMSE-optimal selection of the degree of polynomial $p$ and/or the number of smoothness constraints $s$.
+The command \texttt{binsregselect} implements this selection procedure if (i) the number of bins $J$ is supplied via the option \texttt{nbins()} and (ii) a range for searching for the optimal $p$ or $s$ is supplied via the option \texttt{pselect()} or \texttt{sselect()}.

-Several other options are available for the command \texttt{binsregselect}, including the possibility of generating an output file with the IMSE-optimal partitioning/binning structure selected and the corresponding grid of evaluation points, which can be used by the other companion commands (\texttt{binsreg} and \texttt{binsregtest}) for plotting, simulation, testing, and other calculations.
-See Section \ref{section:binsregselect} for the full syntax of \texttt{binsregselect}.
+Several other options are available for the command \texttt{binsregselect}, including the possibility of generating an output file with the IMSE-optimal partitioning/binning structure selected and the corresponding grid of evaluation points, which can be used by the other six companion commands for plotting, simulation, testing, and other calculations.

-\subsection{Confidence intervals}
+\subsection{Confidence Intervals}

-Both confidence intervals and confidence bands for the unknown function $\mu^{(v)}(x)$ are constructed employing the same type of Studentized $t$-statistic:
+Both confidence intervals and confidence bands for the unknown function $\vartheta_\bw^{(v)}(x)$ are constructed employing the same type of Studentized $t$-statistic:

 where the binscatter variance estimator is of the usual ``sandwich'' form